Jangnama

-In the literatures of India, Pakistan, Bangladesh and Afghanistan, a jangnama is an epic or heroic poem.
+jangnama, is an epic or heroic poem in the Bangladeshi, Indian, Irani and Pakistani literatures.
 The word is of Persian origin.
 In Kashmiri, jangnama refers to epic poetry generally; but jangnama also identifies a specific genre of poetry that deals with Islamic conquests.
 The genre also exists in many Muslim-influenced Indo-Aryan languages.

+Different jangnamas

 A variety of different jangnamas were written in the years before 1850; they include: